NeVeSpl/RevitDBExplorer/readme.md

 **The fastest, most advanced, asynchronous Revit database exploration tool for Revit 2021+.**

 Yet another [RevitLookup](https://github.com/jeremytammik/RevitLookup) like tool.
 RevitLookup was an indispensable tool to work with Revit API for many years.
 But now, there is a better tool for the job.
 Let me introduce you to RDBE and its capabilities.
-RDBE not only allows us to explore in a more efficient way thanks to querying, but also to modify Revit database through ad hoc scripts written in C#.
+RDBE not only allows us to explore database in a more efficient way thanks to querying, but also to modify Revit database through ad hoc scripts written in C#.

 - [query Revit database](#query-revit-database-with-rdq-revit-database-querying)
 - [script Revit database](#script-revit-database-with-rds-revit-database-scripting)